Tape v. Hurley: Aftermath

 After the decision, Andrew Moulder, the Superintendent of Public Schools in San Francisco, sent a telegram to Representative W.B.
-May of the California State Assembly on March 4, 1885, urging passage of pending bills to reestablish a separate school system for Chinese and other "Mongolian" children.
+May of the California State Assembly on March 4, 1885, urging passage of a pending bill to reestablish a separate school system for Chinese and other "Mongolian" children.
 "Without such action I have every reason to believe that some of our classes will be inundated by Mongolians.
 Trouble will follow."
 May responded by championing Assembly Bill 268 through to passage the next day.
 AB 268 allowed the establishment of "separate schools for children of Mongolian or Chinese descent.
 When such separate schools are established, Chinese or Mongolian children must not be admitted into any other schools."
 This gave the San Francisco school board the authority to establish the Chinese Primary School in San Francisco.
 With the law rewritten, Mamie Tape could no longer enroll in the white-dominated public school near her home.
-In Mary Tape's letter to Board of Education, she expressed her outrage toward the new Chinese Primary School:Mamie Tape will never attend any of the Chinese schools of your making!
-Never!!!Despite Mary Tape's statement in the letter, she enrolled Mamie Tape in the Chinese School.
+In Mary Tape's letter to Board of Education, she expressed her outrage toward the new Chinese Primary School:May you Mr. Moulder, never be persecuted like the way you have persecuted little Mamie Tape. is it a disgrace to be Born a Chinese?
+Didn't God make us all!!!
+What right!
+Have you to bar my children out of the school because she is a chinese Descend.
+Mamie Tape will never attend any of the Chinese schools of your making!
+Never!!!
+I will let the world see sir What justice there is When it is govern by the Race prejudice men!!!Despite Mary Tape's statement in the letter, she enrolled Mamie Tape in the Chinese School.
 Tape v.
 Hurley has a mixed result.
 On the one hand, it permitted the enrollment of Chinese children into public schools.
-On the other hand, the court gave the education board the right to establish a segregated school in San Francisco.
+On the other hand, the court gave the school board the right to establish a segregated school in San Francisco.
 Tape v.
 Hurley is both temporally and substantively similar to the landmark case Plessy v.
 Ferguson, which in 1896 justified the legality of segregated schools on the premise of "separate but equal."
 However, the cases differ in the fact that African-American children were regarded as citizens and Chinese-American children as foreigners or outsiders.